 How is ALS diagnosed?

-It typically requires a neurologist to diagnose ALS.
+There is not a specific test to diagnose ALS, it typically requires a neurologist to perform a diagnosis.
 So the first step is for your primary care provider to refer you to a neurologist.

 During that first neurology visit, you’ll be asked about your symptoms and medical history, as well as your family health history and even about where you’ve lived and worked.